brucefan1983/GPUMD/README.md

 * It was firstly used for heat transport simulations only but we are now making it more and more general.

 * Force evaluation for many-body potentials has been significantly accelerated by using GPUs.
 Our efficient and flexible GPU implementation of the force evaluation for many-body potentials relies on a set of simple expressions for force, virial stress, and heat current derived in Ref.
 [2].
-Detailed algorithms for efficient CUDA-implementation have b een presented in Ref.
+Detailed algorithms for efficient CUDA-implementation have been presented in Ref.
 [1].
 We have implemented the following many-body potentials in GPUMD:
    * The EAM-type potential with some analytical forms
    * The Tersoff (1989) potential with single or double atom types
    * The Stillinger-Weber (1985) potential

+* Apart from being highly efficient, another unique feature of GPUMD is that it has useful utilities to study heat transport.
+The current version of GPUMD can calculate the following quantities related to heat transport:
+   * It can calculate the phonon density of states (DOS) from the velocity auto correlationfunction (VAC).
+   * It can calculate the equilibrium heat current auto-correlation (HAC), whose time integral gives the running thermal conductivity
+     according to the Green-Kubo relation.
+As stressed in Ref.
+[2], the heat current as implemented in LAMMPS does not apply to many-body
+     potentials and significantly underestimates the thermal conductivity in 2D materials describ ed by many-body potentials.
+     GPUMD also contains the thermal conductivity decomposition method as introduced in Ref.
+[3], which is essential for 2D materials.
+   * It can calculate the thermal conductivity of a system of finite length or the thermal boundary resistance (Kapitza resistance) of an interface or similar structures using non-equilibrium MD (NEMD) methods.
+The spectral decompositions method as describ ed in Ref.
+[3] has also been implemented.

 # Citations